Should You Self-Manage Your Rental Property in South Yorkshire?

 Cost Considerations

-Lilley & Co Estates also operate below the VAT threshold, meaning landlords do not pay the additional 20% VAT often applied to management fees.
-Over time, this difference can make a noticeable impact on overall returns.
+Lilley & Co Estates also operates below the VAT threshold.
+This means landlords do not pay the additional 20% VAT often applied to management fees.
+Over time, this difference can significantly impact overall returns.

 What’s the Right Choice for You?